PranavGrandhi/GPU_Accelerated_Vector_Indexing/README.md

 #### **Folder Path**
 Ensure that all `.bin` files (pre-uploaded or newly generated) are located in the `queries_data` folder.

-5. **Approximate Nearest Neighbor Search**: Compile and execute `IVF.cpp` to find the closest matching article to the query.

-## Configurable Parameters

-The following arguments need to be passed to the executable:
-1. n_probe: Value from 1 to 128 which denotes how many top clusters can be chosen in the coarse search to do the fine search in
-2. Which kernel mode: This defines which cuda kernel will run.
-It can either be "Atomic", or "NonAtomic".
-These are the 2 different types of kernels we use to compute the coarse and fine search
-3. Sequential Search: This can be true or false. "true" stands for sequential search and "false" for non sequential search.
-This defines if each cluster is handled by a separate kernel or all the clusters are combined into one and a single kernel handles them all.
-4. Use CUDA coarse: This can be true or false.
-This stands for using the CPU or GPU for the coarse search part (find the top n_probe cluster centroids).
-5. Use CUDA fine: This can be true or false.
-This stands for using the CPU or GPU for the fine search part (find the top k closest elements in the top n_probe clusters).

 ## Compilation and Execution

 To compile and run the program on a CUDA-enabled machine: